chekkan/chekkan.com/content/_drafts/guard-clauses-in-javascript.md.md

 What should the return value of this function be if the input `score` is a string?
 Should it return `NaN`? throw an exception? or return `-1`?

-It may be that in the context where this function is beign used, it will never get into the erroneous state I've listed above.
+It may be that in the context where this function is being used, it will never get into the erroneous state.
 For example, `rating(toPercentage(score, 1, 10))`.
-Lets assume that `toPercentage` is returning a percentage given a score between 1 and 10.
-So, in this context we can see that the function `rating` is actually beign used to covert a score from 1 to 10 to 1 to 5.
-Perhaps, `toPercentage` handles the case when the initial score variable is not a number between 1, to 10 (by capping the value), or the case when score is a string returning 0 etc. We don't know without looking in the source code of the function.
-The `toPercentage` function could even be provided by an `npm` package maintained by a different team, whom you don't trust to do the right thing.
-Who knows, they might start returning you percentage as a string in later versions.
-This has happened to me in a project where the score was returned by an API call and it went from being a `number` to being a `string`.
+Let's assume that `toPercentage` is returning a percentage given a score between 1 and 10.
+So, in this context, we can see that the function `rating` is actually used to covert a score from 1 to 10 to 1 to 5.
+Perhaps, `toPercentage` handles the case when the initial score variable is not a number between 1, to 10 (by capping the value), or the case when the score is a string returning 0 etc. We don’t know without looking in the source code of the function.
+The `toPercentage` function could've been provided by an `npm` package maintained by a different team.
+Who knows, they might start returning you a percentage as a string in later versions.
+This has happened to me in a project where the score was returned by an API call.
+And went from being a `number` to being a `string`.

 How would you know if the `score` variable starts behaving differently to when you wrote the `rating` method?
 How can we catch this in production and make fixing it easier.

-It may be that in the context where this function is being used, it will never get into the erroneous state.
-For example, rating(toPercentage(score, 1, 10)).
-Let's assume that toPercentage is returning a percentage given a score between 1 and 10.
-So, in this context, we can see that the function rating is actually used to covert a score from 1 to 10 to 1 to 5.
-Perhaps, toPercentage handles the case when the initial score variable is not a number between 1, to 10 (by capping the value), or the case when the score is a string returning 0 etc. We don’t know without looking in the source code of the function.
-The toPercentage function could've been provided by an npm package maintained by a different team.
-Who knows, they might start returning you a percentage as a string in later versions.
-This has happened to me in a project where the score was returned by an API call.
-And went from being a number to being a string.

 How about writting these assumptions down?